GoogleChrome/web.dev/src/site/content/en/learn/accessibility/video-audio/index.md

 One method might be preferable, depending on the situation or how the multimedia will be consumed.

-People often confuse captions with subtitles, but they are not synonymous.
+People often confuse captions with subtitles, but they aren't synonymous.
 Both are text synchronized with multimedia content, often appearing at the bottom of the media.
 Captions can be thought of as a transcription of dialogue and other essential sounds for people with disabilities.
 Subtitles are visual text for